UniMelbHumanRoboticsLab/CANOpenRobotController/doc/NetworkCommunication.md

 ## Examples
 See M3DemoMachine for an example.

-Examples of Unity-C# and Matlab clients are available [here] (https://github.com/UniMelbHumanRoboticsLab/CORC-UI-Demo).
+Examples of Unity-C# and Matlab clients are available [here](https://github.com/UniMelbHumanRoboticsLab/CORC-UI-Demo).

 ## Important notes

 > Note 1: FLNL is design to accept only one client per server.

 > Note 2: FLNL is meant to be asynchronous and real-time: if the client and server are running at different frequencies, no buffering is performed.
 Only the last received command and the last received values will be available.

 > Note 3: Commands are currently restricted to 4 characters and only 30 values/parameters can be sent at once.

 > Note 4: By default the communication is established on Port 2048.
 This can be specified in the constructor.